The Potential of Bio-Based Materials in Sustainable Fashion

 • Tencel: Made from wood pulp sourced from sustainably managed forests, Tencel is a fabric that boasts a soft feel and excellent moisture-wicking properties.
 Its production process is environmentally friendly, making it a popular choice for sustainable fashion brands.

-See also The Impact of 3D Printing on Sustainable Fashion
+See also The Use of Natural Dyes in Sustainable Fashion

 Hemp: A Versatile and Sustainable Fiber